sam-goodwin/punchcard/README.md

 });
 ```

 To contact other services in your Function, data structures such as `SNS.Topic`, `SQS.Queue`, `DynamoDB.Table`, etc. are declared as a runtime `Dependency`.
-This will create the required IAM policies for your Function's IAM Role, add any environment variables for details such as a SNS Topic's ARN, and automatically create a client for accessing the `Construct` at runtime.

 ```ts
 new Lambda.Function(stack, 'MyFunction', {